An Incredible 10 Days in Peru Itinerary

 It is now time to see one of the most magnificent man made structures there is – Machu Picchu, which is also one the Seven Wonders of the World.

 Getting to Machu Picchu is pretty simple.
 You will take a 30 minute or so cab ride to the Poroy train station (note that during the offseason of January to April, you might need to take a combo bus/train from Cusco instead).
 Once there you will hop on a ~3 hour train to Aguas Calientes – the base town to Machu Picchu.
+When you arrive in Aguas Calientes, head on over to your hotel to drop your bags and then make your way to the bus stop to catch a ride up to Machu Picchu.

 You can spend your first afternoon in Machu Picchu exploring the ins and outs of the historical site, and then on your second day, spend the morning doing a hike around the area.